 ...It's a real mix of students, drawn from nearly every elementary and middle school in the district.
 One-third of the students have special needs, ranging from the academically gifted to those with behavioral and learning disabilities.
 There are a mildly mentally retarded student, a couple of transitional [ESL] students and a student quite mobile in his wheelchair.
 Twenty of the students are Asian, African-American, Latino or Asian American.

 -Mary E. Cronin, SeattleTimes

 Bellevue International School and Lake Washington International Community School, Kirkland, have been consistently ranked in the top tier of schools nationwide by both Newsweek and USA Today.

 As co-founder and program developer at both schools, I have created this website to describe the instructional practices and program goals that produced this consistent record of student achievement--by design.
-The lessons we learned establishing these schools can guide developers of new charter schools across the United States.
+The lessons we learned establishing these schools can guide education reform efforts across the United States.